 Start point: Clock Tower, Brighton

 Guidance: Refreshments, Buggy friendly, Cycle racks, Toilets, Walk includes some hills.

 This area normally escapes the attention of most visitors but will reward the walker with a glimpse into an elegant past away from the hubbub of the city.
 Clifton Hill was developed between the 1820s and 1860s and was considered a very desirable part of town.
 Consequently much of the housing was of a superior standard and sought after by the affluent of the day.

 From rolling hills to bustling market towns, the South Downs National Park’s landscapes cover 1,600km² of breathtaking views, hidden gems and quintessentially English scenery.
 A rich tapestry of wildlife, landscapes, tranquillity and visitor attractions, weave together a story of people and place in harmony.
 Click here for a guide to everything there is to see and do in the National Park.

 Find more walks beyond The Living Coast on the East Sussex County Council website here.

-Always follow the most recent Government advice on social distancing and avoid public transport until advised it is safe to use.
+Always follow the most recent Government advice on social distancing.